catalyst-cooperative/pudl-usage-metrics/README.md

 The ETL uses [ipinfo](https://ipinfo.io/) to geocode ip addresses.
 You need to obtain an ipinfo API token and store it in the `IPINFO_TOKEN` environment variable.

 If you want to take advantage of caching raw logs, rather than redownloading them for each run, you can set the optional ``DATA_DIR`` environment variable.
 If this is not set, the script will save files to a temporary directory by default.
-This is highly recommended to avoid unnecessary egress charges.

 Dagster stores run logs and caches in a directory stored in the `DAGSTER_HOME` environment variable.
 The `usage_metrics/dagster_home/dagster.yaml` file contains configuration for the dagster instance. **Note:** The `usage_metrics/dagster_home/storage` directory could grow to become a couple GBs because all op outputs for every run are stored there.
 You can read more about the dagster_home directory in the [dagster docs](https://docs.dagster.io/deployment/dagster-instance#default-local-behavior).